irmen/prog8/docs/source/programming.rst

 the program reaches the declaration again.
 This can be in loops, multiple subroutine calls, or even multiple invocations of the entire program.

-This only works for simple types, *and not for string variables, arrays and matrices*.
+This only works for simple types, *and not for string variables and arrays*.
 It is assumed these are left unchanged by the program.
 If you do modify them in-place, you should take care yourself that they work as expected when the program is restarted.